h-fuzzy-logic/blog/_posts/2020-3-15-debugging-docker-with-visual-studio-code.md

 ---
 layout: post
 title: Setup Visual Studio Code to Debug an Application in Docker
-summary: Steps to enable debugging for a Node-Python-Django-Postgres website running in Docker on localhost
+summary: Steps to enable debugging for a Python-Django-Postgres website running in Docker on localhost
 date: 2020-3-15 00:50:00
 categories: [Development, Docker, Python]
 mainimageurl: "/img/debugger2.png"